-In a representative democracy, the main reasons that political parties resort to hold referendums are either to deal with controversial issues they dare not address, or to confirm popular support on a policy and silence their opposition.
+In a representative democracy, the main reasons that political parties resort to holding referendums are either to deal with controversial issues they dare not address or to confirm popular support for a policy and silence their opposition.
 Be that as it may, those who control the question, as well as when the referendum will be held, can influence the outcome to suit their agenda.
 In some cases, their grasp of power is so broad that they end up rejecting the will of the people altogether if the result is not to their liking.

-A referendum is a tool which has the capacity to destroy democracies, such as the referendum held in 1934 which gave the ultimate power to Hitler.
-Life is neither simple nor black-or-white, but a vast spectrum of infinite possibilities, and its intricate nature requires exceedingly more advanced methods of decision making than distilling complex issues into a crude yes-or-no question.
-Even though we could still use referendums when applicable, today’s technological interconnectedness enables us to expand our participation into a more rich and meaningful way.
+A referendum is a tool that has the capacity to destroy democracies, such as the referendum held in 1934 which gave the ultimate power to Hitler.
+Life is neither simple nor black-or-white, but a vast spectrum of infinite possibilities, and its intricate nature requires exceedingly more advanced methods of decision-making than distilling complex issues into a crude yes-or-no question.
+Even though we could still use referendums when applicable, today’s technological interconnectedness enables us to expand our participation in a more rich and more meaningful way.

 With our present potential, we should have been able to report the issues of our societies and utilize the millions of minds in our population to construct solutions.
 To transform the majorities into an element of deliverance, instead of an oppressive force.
 To have people being able to deliberate and propose solutions on those issues, with the most complete and thorough of them being promoted and improved by the rest.
 Solutions that will take into consideration all the minority groups and certain cases which are affected asymmetrically, and foster the development of exceptions or special conditions to compensate for their deficiencies.